HenriqueBBrum/DINT/README.md

 python3 generate_eval_traffic.py -c elephant_mice/flows.txt -o elephant_mice/
 ```

+Check the `elephant_mice`folder for the resulting files.

 With these steps, you have the necessary knowledge to run the **send.py** script with your workload.
 Go to the next section to understand how to test your workload with the three INT algorithms.

 ### Run the same workload for all experiments

 With the previous steps, you generated your workload.
-However, to not depend on Python, Scapy, and the *send.py* function, we will use the tcpreplay to capture one round of your traffic to be repeated in all future experiments.
-To this end, we will run your workload **one-time** with the **basic.p4** switch and capture it with tcpreplay.
+However, to not depend on Python, Scapy, and the *send.py* function, we will use the *tcpreplay* tool to capture one round of your traffic to be repeated in all future experiments.
+To this end, we will run your workload **one-time** with the **basic.p4** switch and capture it with *tcpreplay*.

 First, go to the **experiment_config/** folder and open the **get_tcpreplay_pcap.json** file with a text editor.
 Change the value of the **time** parameter to the one you provided when generating your workload plus five seconds to account for the setup time.
 Also, change each device's `duration:<time>` entry to reflect the new experiment's duration.